will62794/will62794.github.io/_posts/2025-05-13-simple-serializable-snapshot-isolation.md

 They prove that write-snapshot isolation is serializable, by basically showing that you can use commit timestamps of transactions for a serial ordering, and that read-write conflict detection is sufficient to ensure that all transaction reads would be equivalent to those read in a serial history, since they are not allowed to proceed if they conflict with a concurrent write that is into their read set.

-They present a lock-free implementation of write-snapshot isolation, which augments the classic SI approach by recording both the read sets $$R_w$$ and writes ets $$R_r$$ of each transaction that is used upon transaction commit at an "oracle".
+They present a lock-free implementation of write-snapshot isolation, which augments the classic SI approach by recording both the read sets $$R_w$$ and write sets $$R_r$$ of each transaction that is used upon transaction commit at an "oracle".

 <div style="text-align: center">
 <img src="/assets/diagrams/critique-of-si/write-si-lock-free-algo" alt="Write-snapshot isolation lock-free algorithm" width="450px">
 </div>

-This idea is nice since it is mostly the same as write-write conflict detection of SI, just a bit generalized to handle reads as well as writes.
+This is a nice idea since it is mostly the same as write-write conflict detection of SI, just a bit generalized to handle reads as well as writes.
+Marc Brooker makes some similar observations in a related [blog post](https://brooker.co.za/blog/2024/12/17/occ-and-isolation.html).

 ## Performance

 Their approach raises the question of how different classic SI is from write-snapshot isolation in terms of histories that are allowed or proscribed.
 Intuitively, it doesn't seem that there would be something inherently more restrictive about the prevention of read-write conflicts vs. write-write conflicts.

 They compare the concurrency level offered by a centralized, lock-free implementation of write-snapshot isolation with that of [standard snapshot isolation implementation](https://dl.acm.org/doi/10.1109/DSNW.2011.5958809).
 They implemented both snapshot isolation and write-snapshot isolation in HBase to test this.
-Overall, they basically test with both normally distributed and zipfian (modeling case where some items are extremely popular) workloads, and find that essentially there is minimal performance difference between the two, at least for these (relatively artificial) workloads.
+Overall, they test with both normally distributed and zipfian (modeling case where some items are extremely popular) workloads, and find that essentially there is minimal performance difference between the two, at least for these (somewhat artificial) workloads.

 <!-- ## Comparison with Other Approahces -->